TalaoDAO/context/wallet_interaction_protocol_mod.md

 - user inputs : For some VCs it is necessary to transfer the personal data of the user's profile to the Issuer.
 This information is accessible in the menu Profile of the wallet.
 These are: the user's last name, first name, telephone, address and email.
 - display output descriptors as labels (name, description) et templates objetcs (icon, color,...).
+- share link : a way to use the wallet to link to a cloud service (vault, etc).

 ## Issuer implementation
 Currently (Credible 0.1) when the wallet makes a GET to the Issuer endpoint, a JSON is returned to the wallet (Issuer GET response):